 So in 2016, the great fruiting experiment commenced!
 Watermelon, cantaloupe, amla and black sugarcane were the first to come through.
 Check out these pix of the fruit we enjoyed…

-Its 2018, and I’m proud to say we are now also growing papaya, mango, sitaphal, banana, starfruit, guavas, lime, lemon, orange, avocado, love apples and pineapples!!
+We’re in 2018 today, and I’m proud to say I’m now also growing papaya, mango, sitaphal, banana, starfruit, guavas, lime, lemon, orange, avocado, love apples and pineapples!!
 All of these in Mumbai, using local soil, organically, and each and every one of these trees – in containers!

 Mango flowers in February, and its gorgeous fruit in April!

 Flowers of Starfruit/Carambola and a new born Papaya/Papita – the promise of more to come!

 I am now hooked on growing fruit 🙂

 I just cannot wait to eat those sitaphals.
 I wonder for how much longer I can remain patient.
 When our starfruit tree fruited, I had missed it as I was traveling at the time.
 I so don’t want to miss starfruits and sitaphals this year!